The average homeowner spends almost $5,000 each year on home repairs and improvements.

 If your gutters are drooping or becoming disconnected from your home, take the time to reattach them.
 Buy a few hanging brackets and use a drill to reconnect the gutter to the siding of your home.

 Then, you can nail some simple gutter covers to the edge of your roof to prevent further debris buildup.

 Save Money with These DIY Home Repairs

 The next time your home encounters an emergency, use these tips to save money with DIY home repairs.

 Obviously, there are some home repair projects that should be left to the professionals.
+In those cases, you may wish to consider getting a home improvement loan.
 Anything that involves electrical wiring should only be done by an expert.
 Attempting these projects on your own can lead to even more costly repairs.

 For more great advice on keeping your home and family in tip-top shape, bookmark the Tips section of this blog and check back often for new content.